What Is Omakase? A Complete Guide to the Omakase Dining Experience

 The Meaning of Omakase

-Omakase (おまかせ) means “I’ll leave it up to you” in Japanese.
-When you say omakase to a chef, you are placing your meal entirely in their hands.
-There is no menu to order from.
-No choices to make.
-The chef decides every course based on what is freshest and most in season that day.
+Omakase (お任せ / 御任せ) translates roughly as “I’ll leave it up to you.”
+When you say omakase to a chef, you are placing the meal entirely in their hands: there is no menu to read, no choices to make.
+The chef decides every course based on what is freshest and most in season (shun, 旬) that day.

-The phrase extends beyond food in Japanese culture — it’s used any time you delegate a decision to someone you trust — but in a dining context it carries a specific meaning: you are a guest, the chef is the host, and your job is to eat with an open mind.
+The phrase reaches beyond food — in Japanese it’s used any time you entrust a decision to someone you respect — but at a dining counter it carries a specific contract: you are the guest, the chef is the host, and your role is to eat with an open mind while they show you the best of what the morning’s market offered.

 How an Omakase Meal Works

-The difference is not just the absence of a menu.
-Ordering à la carte means you choose from what the kitchen has prepared to serve.
-Omakase means the chef chooses from what the market offered that morning.
+The difference between omakase and ordering “regular” sushi à la carte is not just the absence of a menu — it’s who decides.
+Ordering à la carte means you pick from what the kitchen has prepared.
+Omakase means the chef picks from what the market offered that morning.

 Who decidesThe chefYou